Chinese idioms R to S

 A student worth teaching

 A promising youngster who is open to learning.
 The story is of Zhang Liang who had failed in an attempt to assassinate the first Qin Emperor and went into hiding.
 He came across a mysterious old man who set him a series of tests to judge his keenness to learn from him.
-After passing all the test the old man gave him a book on military strategy and Zhang became a leading military strategist.
+After passing all the tests with flying colors the old man gave him a book on military strategy and Zhang became a leading military strategist.

 Still suckling and in nappies.
 Still an infant.
 Young and inexperienced